shandymora/app_template/README.markdown

 	}
 }
 ```
-The configuration above specifies a connection named *publisher*, whiich connects to the RabbitMQ server *rabbitq.example.com*
+The configuration above specifies a connection named *publisher*, which connects to the RabbitMQ server *rabbitmq.example.com*
 on the port *5672* using credentials username *shandy* and password *secret*.

 The Vhost *app1* should already exist.

 The exchange *app_ex* will be created if it doesn't already exist.
 The exchange configuration specified should match an already
-existing exchange.
+existing exchange, otherwise the app will bail.
 Messages published using this connection will use the routing key *test*.

 #### Consumer